GrimmNull/GrimmNull/README.md

 ```

 Yes, I used ids in css, sue me! (actually please don't, I only get paid in growth opportunities, I don't have money for Saul Goodman)

+WARNING!
+Any started project falls under the category "Soon" when it comes to delivering a finished product.

+Soon™: Copyright pending 2020-2022 Mr. Grimm, Inc. All rights reserved.
+"Soon™" does not imply any particular date, time, decade, century, or millennia in the past, present, and certainly not the future.
+"Soon" shall make no contract or warranty between Mr. Grimm and the end user.
+"Soon" will arrive some day, Mr. Grimm does guarantee that "soon" will be here before the end of time.
+Maybe.
+Do not make plans based on "soon" as Mr. Grimm will not be liable for any misuse, use, or even casual glancing at "soon."